 8. Naturalist Intelligence

 This type of intelligence is perhaps one of the rarest of the list and this type of intelligence appreciates and identifies everything that comes from nature.
-Whether it is a certain type of plant or a small woodland animal, this type of intelligence is a large part of our evolutionary history and people such as landscape gardeners, chefs or hunters often have this type of intelligence.
+Whether it is a certain type of plant or a small woodland animal, this type of intelligence is a large part of our evolutionary history.
+People such as landscape gardeners, chefs or hunters often have this type of intelligence.

 9. Existential Intelligence

 This type of intelligence mainly concerns philosophers and the deep thinkers.
 Existential intelligence belongs to those who question the world, our existence and everything within it, particularly things relating to the human race.

 Although some of these types of intelligence go by other names and you may have heard of others (emotional intelligence being a similar but different type of example), these are the basic types of intelligence that can be found in different people.

 Which one do you fit most into?
 Do any of your friends and family fit into any of these categories?